davidhartsough/advice-for-web-devs/README.md

 - Size and scope of "backlog" and bugs
 - Code review process
 - How mistakes are handled
-- feel a deep, meaningful connection and engagement with my work, with the company, with the goals of the organization, or with the leadership in the company
+- Contributions to open source
+- Contributions to the dev community outside the company

 ### How to prepare for interviews